Skip to content

 Pallet

 Pallet sells AI agents that run logistics back-office work — quoting, order entry, load building, appointment setting, POD retrieval, invoice auditing, customs processing — for freight brokers, 3PLs, carriers, and warehouses (product page, Forge post).
-The wedge: these buyers run frozen, often legacy systems (TMS, WMS, ERP, sometimes on-prem AS400) they can’t or won’t replace, so Pallet’s agents meet each system at whatever interface it offers rather than asking the customer to migrate — “any system with an API, including on-premise AS400-based databases” (product page).
+The wedge: buyers run frozen legacy systems (TMS, WMS, ERP, sometimes on-prem AS400) they won’t replace, so Pallet’s agents meet each system at whatever interface it offers — “any system with an API, including on-premise AS400-based databases” (product page).
+The engineering bet is that per-customer heterogeneity lives in data, not code: tenant-agnostic connectors and reasoning, with each customer’s SOPs captured as thousands of learned plain-English “memories.”

-• $50M raised, from General Catalyst, Bessemer Venture Partners, and Bain Capital Ventures (JD); a “Series-B funded supply chain technology company” per Encore (Encore).
+• $50M raised, from General Catalyst, Bessemer Venture Partners, and Bain Capital Ventures (JD); a “Series-B funded supply chain technology company” (Encore).

 A small, deliberately boring, velocity-optimized stack, shaped by one constraint the CTO states plainly: he’s a product engineer who doesn’t want his team touching infra — “I’ve used Terraform, but generally I don’t want me or my team to deal with it” (Encore).